For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 Established in 1892, the University of Idaho was the only university in the state until 1963.
 Thanks to an absence of competition from other institutions, this has allowed this university to compete at a higher level right up to present day.
 In 2019, Forbes ranked the university among America’s Best Value Colleges.

-Both programs are approved by the Council for the Accreditation of Educator Preparation (CAEP) and both are available online for students who’d prefer distance learning.
+Both programs are approved by the Council for the Accreditation of Educator Preparation (CAEP), and both are available online for students who’d prefer distance learning.
 For admissions consideration, you’ll need to have a bachelor’s degree from an accredited institution.
 Successful completion of the program awards eligibility for the Standard Administrative Certificate Examination.

-Graduates at the University of Idaho pay $9,876 in base tuition, with added various costs bringing the total to around $26,456.
-On the other hand, non-residents pay $29,112 in base tuition and fees, for a total of approximately $46,070.
+Graduates at the University of Idaho pay $10,816 in base tuition, with added various costs bringing the total to around $26,456.
+On the other hand, non-residents pay $30,052 in base tuition and fees, for a total of approximately $46,070.
 These figures include assumed miscellaneous and personal spending of around $4,000.

 Western Illinois University

-Western Illinois University offers a choice from more than 60 majors.
+Western Illinois University offers a choice of more than 60 majors.
 Students receive around $10 million in scholarships every year and have access to more than 150 different programs or groups.
 Regardless of your reasons for considering WIU, there’s bound to be something that draws you in.

 This Master of Science degree is highly flexible for those students who intend on working while they study.
-A “weekend academy” means you’ll never need to attend classes during the working week, with cohorts meeting between 8 a.m. and 5 p.m. on Saturdays, and between 8 a.m. and 1:30 p.m. on Sundays.
+A “weekend academy” means you’ll never need to attend classes during the working week, with cohorts meeting between 8 a.m. and 5 p.m. on Saturdays and between 8 a.m. and 1:30 p.m. on Sundays.

-Comprising 33 semester hours, the course is open to applications from prospective students who have met both the WIU School of Graduate Studies admission requirements, plus the Master of Science in education requirements.
+Comprising 33 semester hours, the course is open to applications from prospective students who have met both the WIU School of Graduate Studies admission requirements plus the Master of Science in Education requirements.
 The Department of Educational Studies at WIU has certified over 2,000 principals and 600 superintendents in the past 50 years.

 Texas Woman’s University